 |

-Devices that are joined to or registered in Azure AD are also automatically enrolled in the Intune device management system.
+Devices that are joined to or registered in Entra ID are also automatically enrolled in the Intune device management system.
 AAD joined devices are classified as corporate and AAD-registered devices are classified as personal (BYOD) in the context of device management.

-When a user connects their “work or school account” on their device, it is registered in Azure AD and enrolled in Intune.
+When user connects their “work or school account” on their device, it is registered in Entra ID and enrolled in Intune, as long as the box next to "Allow my organization to manage this device" remains checked during the enrollment process.
 This can happen in a three different ways:

 - automatically when user installs Microsoft 365 Apps (formerly Office 365) from portal.office.com, or